AyomiCoder/AyomiCoder/README.md

-- 👋 Hi, I’m @AyomiCoder
+- 👋 Hi, I’m Ayomide
-- 👀 I'm a Frontend Developer
-- 🌱 Currently on the path to fullstack
 - 📫 How to reach me alukoayomide623@gmail.com

 <!---